mathieuHa/GEHackatonApp/README.md

 *Presented by Intel*

-Your mission is to address one of the problematics related to Electrification or Advanced Manufacturing challenges.
-To boost your project prototype you can add a connected hardware part to your solution.
+Your mission is to address one of the problemas related to Electrification or Advanced Manufacturing challenges.
+To boost your project prototype you can add connected hardware with Predix Edge to your solution.
 For instance you can build a heatpump simulator using the Kit to generate real-time temperature data and use it in your Predix cloud space.

 You can find detailed information in the "Intel Dev Kit" folder in this repo.